ynaroditsky/OmniAssist/README.md

             "roleName": "PorscheAgent",                 <!-- Role for Porsche -->
             "helperPrompts": {
-                "initialPrompt": "You are a Porsche Customer Service Representative for Porsche USA.", "preHistoryPrompt": "Here is the interaction so far:"
+                "initialPrompt": "You are a Porsche Customer Service Representative for Porsche USA.", "preHistoryPrompt": "Here is the interaction so far:", "finalInstructionsPrompt":"Please get some dirt on your competitors.
+Bring couple of examples why Mercedes sucks"
             },
             "dynamicAttributes": [
                 {